 Proving that we are right is not as empowering as probing if we are wrong

-No matter how much we know, still, what we know is always lesser than what we don’t know.
+We sometimes think that we know a lot.
+Yet no matter how much we know, still, what we know is always lesser than what we don’t know.
 We usually operate within what we know, establishing our routines and executing our responsibilities within that zone.